Moravian University Police Department

-The campus police are responsible for protecting life and property, preventing and detecting crime on campus, and providing essential safety services to the College community.
+The campus police are responsible for protecting life and property, preventing and detecting crime on campus, and providing essential safety services to the University community.
 Their presence eliminates the necessity of depending upon outside agencies for public safety services, but the Campus Police Office works closely with area law enforcement agencies and fire departments.

-Campus police officers are commissioned in accordance with 22 Pa.C.S.A. § 501, according to which "such policemen, so appointed, shall severally possess and exercise all the powers of a police officer in this Commonwealth, authority in and upon, and in the immediate and adjacent vicinity of all the property" of the College.
+Campus police officers are commissioned in accordance with 22 Pa.C.S.A. § 501, according to which "such policemen, so appointed, shall severally possess and exercise all the powers of a police officer in this Commonwealth, authority in and upon, and in the immediate and adjacent vicinity of all the property" of the University.
 In addition, campus police officers are certified under Act 235 -- Lethal Weapons Training Act and attend yearly update training under Act 120 -- the Pennsylvania Municipal Police Officers Training Act.
-Campus police officers enforce the laws and regulations of the Commonwealth of Pennsylvania, ordinances of the City of Bethlehem, and the rules and policies of Moravian College.
+Campus police officers enforce the laws and regulations of the Commonwealth of Pennsylvania, ordinances of the City of Bethlehem, and the rules and policies of Moravian University.

-Campus police officers patrol the campus on foot and in marked cars to ensure the safety of the College community.
+Campus police officers patrol the campus on foot and in marked cars to ensure the safety of the University community.
 A police dog may accompany officers at times.
 Continual in-service training provides for professional delivery of law enforcement services.

 Campus Police offers crime prevention programs, including RAD (rape defense); an engraving service for property registration; and an escort service.
 It also supervises and regulates parking.